 At Butler Tech, we appreciate local business partnerships that support Butler Tech programs by expanding student experiences and skills.

-Please take a moment to complete the Business Partner Inquiry form linked below to allow our team to get to know more about the business and industry you represent and to help our team connect you with the right contact, curriculum, instructor and location within Butler Tech.
+Please take a moment to complete the Business Partner Inquiry form linked to allow our team to get to know more about the business and industry you represent and to help our team connect you with the right contact, curriculum, instructor and location within Butler Tech.
+We look forward to partnering with you!

 As part of our mission, we believe that all students must have access to real-world experiences to create a culture of deeper learning.
 Butler Tech aspires to provide all students with both external and internal work-based learning opportunities.